bentodman/ArtnetViz/README.md

 ### Advanced Settings Dialog

-The Settings dialog allows configuration of Art-Net network settings and test pattern generation:
+The Advanced Settings dialog provides configuration options for settings that require a restart to take effect:

-- **Art-Net Settings**: Configure IP address, port, and universes
+- **ArtNet Network**: Configure the IP address and port for the Art-Net listener
-- **Test Source Settings**: Enable/disable test pattern generator, select pattern type, and adjust animation speed
+- **Test Source**: Enable/disable test pattern generator, select pattern type, and adjust animation speed

+These settings are separated into their own dialog since they require restarting the application to take effect, unlike the visualization settings that can be adjusted in real-time from the main window.

 ## Configuration